dogeystamp/chess_inator/README.md

 complete forward pass for every move).

 For efficiency reasons, the network is also quantized to `int16` after training.
-This provides a considerable speed-up compared to `float32`, and especially `float64` architectures.
-Also, since moves are made and then unmade often by the engine, floating point might accumulate errors after repeated updates.
+This provides a considerable speed-up compared to `float64`, which is used during training.

 ## training process / history